 - you may have the wrong CPAP mask for your face structure.

 - Cause: Contact Allergy with the CPAP Mask - if you have a reaction to latex or a similar material, changing to a non-latex mask can resolve this issue.

 Furthermore, many CPAP users change their mask with nasal pillows, which can be extremely comfortable and also eliminate the sore nose discomfort and claustrophobia problems.

-The nasal pillows doesn't touch your bridge of the nose, and I can't think of any other way you're going to be able to continue to use your CPAP while you wait for your nose to heal.
+The nasal pillows don't touch your bridge of the nose, and I can't think of any other way you're going to be able to continue to use your CPAP while you wait for your nose to heal.

 - Cause: CPAP Mask Misadjustment - You might have your CPAP mask too tight or too loose on your face, or not adjusted properly.

 I don't know the type of your mask, but many masks have the forehead connector with more than one position.
-Your mask can be pulled too tight at the top and you should experiment with adjustments until you get it right.
+Your mask can be pulled too tight at the top, and you should experiment with adjustments until you get it right.

 If you try a different position, the sore nose problem can be solved right away.
 There are 3 or 4 settings to allow for a recessed forehead or protruding forehead.

 Do you have your straps too tight?
 Many CPAP users tighten the straps to prevent the air leaks, but this is not the right way to do it.

 The CPAP mask is designed to form a bubble when you turn on the CPAP machine.
 The straps shouldn't be too tight or too loose to maintain this bubble.
 You can learn more about mask fitting here.